 An automated order promising solution empowers your business to review supply chain patterns and trends.
 The solution helps identify ways to bolster and speed up your supply chain processes.
 Plus, you can use the solution to explore ways to lower supply chain expenses, at the same time accepting more inbound orders with significant time saved.

 Even a single mistake in the order process can cause a company to lose customers and damage its earnings.
 An automated order promising solution minimizes risk throughout this process.
 The solution ensures your sales team can always access real-time product inventory information and allows your business to perform what-if analyses to prepare strategies for sudden shifts in product demand.

-Why Should Your Business Take Advantage of Automated Order Promising?
+Why Should Your Business Take Advantage of Automated Order Promising Software?

 Effective supply chain management requires you to prioritize ATP.
 Yet keeping track of supply chain data and transforming this information into actionable insights can be difficult, especially if relying only on ERP systems that provide limited visibility into the supply chain network.
 If your company cannot manage and analyze this information well, it risks missing opportunities to support its sales team and customers.
 You may also encounter problems trying to foster trust with your clientele, particularly if you cannot fulfill their orders as requested.

 Automated order promising takes the guesswork out of the order cycle.
 The solution extends the value of current ERP or Order Management systems and empowers a business with product inventory insights it can use to handle orders and meet customer expectations.

 Logility offers automated order promising software that allows companies to evaluate and optimize their available-to-promise, capable-to-promise, and profitable-to-promise capabilities.
 Learn more here.